StefanoND/Genesis/helpers/README.md

 # Helpers

 Libraries with generalized helper functions.
+If a helper is system-specific it should be in their respective system directory.